SEN Information Report - November 2025

 The diagram below illustrates the schools graduated response to children’s needs.
 It shows the standard offer of teaching, learning and care for ALL pupils, the additional provision which may be needed by some pupils, the specialist provision available to the few children with significant or complex needs and those children within the Resource Provision for autism.

-More information about Gainsborough School's Offer of SEND provision:
+Information about Gainsborough School’s Offer of SEND provision:

 At Gainsborough, we welcome and include children with all Special Educational Needs and Disabilities, covering the four broad areas of need, as outlined in the Code of Practice 2014.